-Before we get into my favorite Prague tourist attractions – the quirky weird stuff that you probably won’t see on most lists, let’s talk about the few things you need to see while you’re in the city.
+Before we get into my favorite Prague tourist attractions – the quirky, weird stuff that you probably won’t see on most lists, let’s talk about the few things you need to see while you’re in the city.
 There are a few tourist attractions in Prague that it’s known for, and these definitely need to be on your list when you go sightseeing in the city.

 It’s nearly impossible to miss Charles Bridge if you are visiting Prague.
 It’s the famous bridge that crosses the Vltava River and connects the old town square to Prague Castle.
-To be fair, there are 18 bridges in Prague, but Charles Bridge is the most well-known, and probably the most famous landmark in the city.
-It was built in the 14th century, and was the only bridge crossing the river until the 1800s.
+To be fair, there are 18 bridges in Prague, but Charles Bridge is the most well-known and probably the most famous landmark in the city.
+It was built in the 14th century and was the only bridge crossing the river until the 1800s.

-Although the bridge’s history is it’s main selling point, the views from the bridge can’t be understated.
+Although the bridge’s history is the main selling point, the views from the bridge can’t be understated.
 You definitely need to cross the bridge and catch a glimpse of the palace from the unobscured vantage point that the bridge offers.

-Still, the complex is one of the largest castle complexes built in that time period, and it’s amazing that its still in excellent condition and still being used today.
+Still, the complex is one of the largest castle complexes built in that time period, and it’s amazing that it’s still in excellent condition and still being used today.

 The Astronomical Clock

 It’s not easy to miss the Prague astronomical clock.
 It’s located right in the old town square.
-This beautiful piece of artistry was built in the 1400s, and its the oldest astronomical clock that’s still operating.
+This beautiful piece of artistry was built in the 1400s, and it’s the oldest astronomical clock that’s still operating.

 But you have to make sure that you see the clock when a new hour comes.
-The figures come out and “dance” to the rhythm of the clock ticks every hour.
-It’s a must see when you visit Prague.
+The figures come out, and “dance” to the rhythm of the clock ticks every hour.
+It’s a must-see when you visit Prague.

 St. Nicholas Church

 Although there are many churches in Prague, St. Nicholas is my favorite.
-Technically there are three St. Nicholas churches in Prague – but the one in old town is the clear winner.
+Technically there are three St. Nicholas churches in Prague – but the one in the old town is the clear winner.

 This is the cathedral with the two towers that stand out in almost any photograph you see of old town Prague.
 And the inside is just as stunning as the outside.
 It was built in the 1700s on the site of a previous St. Nicholas church, so the site has been considered holy for many centuries.

 Over time, many of the original structures were lost.
-Some of the ruins are remarkably well-preserved though, and the only way to see some of them is with the underground tour.
+Some of the ruins are remarkably well-preserved, though, and the only way to see some of them is with the underground tour.
 You can get tour tickets before you even leave your house on Viator!

 Quirky Tourist Attractions in Prague

-Now that we’ve got the main attractions out of the way, let’s get to the fun stuff!
+Now that we’ve got the main attractions out of the way let’s get to the fun stuff!
 One of the best things about traveling is seeing the weird and wonderous tourist attractions that other places offer.
-The US has our large lumber jack statues and giant balls of twine, but other countries have cool stuff too, and Prague is no exception.
+The US has our large lumberjack statues and giant balls of twine, but other countries have cool stuff too, and Prague is no exception.